-- Locate your Congressional Representative and Senators here.
+- Locate your Representative and Senators office locations on their website.

-- Call the number listed by your Representative and ask them to set up a meeting between you and the Congressperson or Senator.
+- Call the Washington, DC number listed by your Representative and ask them to set up a meeting between you and the Congressperson or Senator.

-- The person that you speak with may suggest that you speak with a staffer.
+- The person you speak with may suggest that you speak with a staffer.

 - Have multiple options for appointment times.